opencv/opencv/doc/tutorials/calib3d/camera_calibration/camera_calibration.markdown

     @code{.cpp}
     vector<vector<Point3f> > objectPoints(1);
     calcBoardCornerPositions(s.boardSize, s.squareSize, objectPoints[0], s.calibrationPattern);
+    objectPoints[0][s.boardSize.width - 1].x = objectPoints[0][0].x + grid_width;
+    newObjPoints = objectPoints[0];

     objectPoints.resize(imagePoints.size(),objectPoints[0]);
     @endcode
+    @note If your calibration board is inaccurate, unmeasured, roughly planar targets (Checkerboard patterns on paper using off-the-shelf printers are the most convenient calibration targets and most of them are not accurate enough.), a method from @cite strobl2011iccv can be utilized to dramatically improve the accuracies of the estimated camera intrinsic parameters.
+This new calibration method will be called if command line parameter `-d=<number>` is provided.
+In the above code snippet, `grid_width` is actually the value set by `-d=<number>`.
+It's the measured distance between top-left and top-right corners of the pattern grid points.
+The value usually stays in the neighborhood of `s.squareSize * (s.boardSize.width - 1)`.
+It should be measured precisely with rulers or vernier calipers.
+After calibration, newObjPoints will be updated with refined 3D coordinates of object points.
 -   The image points.
 This is a vector of *Point2f* vector which for each input image contains coordinates of the important points (corners for chessboard and centers of the circles for the circle pattern).
 We have already collected this from @ref cv::findChessboardCorners or @ref